Rumpunzel/rpg-thingy/playing-the-game/resting.md

 ## Recovering

-You may mend physical and mental conditions afflicting you or someone resting with you.
+You may mend physical and mental wounds afflicting you or someone resting with you.

-You can mitigate a major condition to a moderate condition by succeeding on a difficulty **3** test.
-When you succeed, clear the **3** stress box in the condition's slot and rename the condition to reflect its mitigated severity.
+You can mitigate a major wound to a moderate wound by succeeding on a difficulty **3** test.
+When you succeed, clear the **3** stress box in the wound's slot and rename the wound to reflect its mitigated severity.

-You can mitigate a moderate condition to a minor condition by succeeding on a difficulty **2** test.
-When you succeed, clear both **2** stress boxes in the condition's slot and rename the condition to reflect its mitigated severity.
+You can mitigate a moderate wound to a minor wound by succeeding on a difficulty **2** test.
+When you succeed, clear both **2** stress boxes in the wound's slot and rename the wound to reflect its mitigated severity.

-You can mend a minor condition by succeeding on a difficulty **1** test.
-When you succeed, clear all **1** stress box in the condition's slot and remove the condition from its slot.
+You can mend a minor wound by succeeding on a difficulty **1** test.
+When you succeed, clear all **1** stress box in the wound's slot and remove the wound from its slot.

-Mending one of your own conditions increases the difficulty of the test by **1.**
+Mending one of your own wounds increases the difficulty of the test by **1.**

-If you all your condition slots are empty, you may spend paraphernalia to gain a `Well Rested` enduring [Boon](boons-&-banes#boons).
+If you all your wound slots are empty, you may spend paraphernalia to gain a `Well Rested` enduring [Boon](boons-&-banes#boons).
 This boon lasts across scenes, until it vanishes, or until you rest again, whichever happens first.

 | `Well Rested` Boon Rating | Paraphernalia Required |
 |:-------------------------:|:----------------------:|